gabrielstar/python_sandbox/machine_learning/readme.md

 # pytest parallel testing

-Make sure to have ini path in proper location
+Make sure to have ini path in proper location to run tests with multiple threads

 127.0.0.1 - - [05/Nov/2021 14:01:58] "POST /api HTTP/1.1" 200 -
 127.0.0.1 - - [05/Nov/2021 14:01:58] "POST /api HTTP/1.1" 200 -
 127.0.0.1 - - [05/Nov/2021 14:01:58] "POST /api HTTP/1.1" 200 -

+# flask

+For making it easy to run flask integration tests we use Application Factory pattern: https://hackersandslackers.com/flask-application-factory/